401(k)

 Automatic Enrollment Expanded in Retirement Plans

-Automatic enrollment expanded in retirement plans.
 Statistics show that automatic enrollment is successful in nearly doubling plan participation.
-This provision will require 401(k) and 403(b) plans created on or after December 29, 2022 to automatically enroll new...
+This provision will require 401(k) and 403(b) plans created on or after December 29, 2022 to automatically enroll new employees starting at a rate of at least 3% but not...

 Defined Contribution Plan Consolidation Notices